 A small change has occurred in recent years, with the massive arrival of Ukrainian workers, especially since the outburst of the conflict – cheap workforce welcomed by Polish companies amidst important domestic labour shortages.
 It’s estimated that over 1 million Ukrainians work in Poland.
 A vast majority of them, however, stay there on a temporary basis, going back and forth without truly settling there.

-Poland is therefore part of the handful of European countries – along with Portugal, Croatia, Latvia and Lithuania – where emigrants outnumber immigrants.
+Poland is therefore part of the handful of European countries – along with Portugal, Croatia, Latvia and Lithuania – where emigrants outnumber immigrants. things poles do

-2. Living Abroad
+2. Living abroad

 Despite being one of the least ethnically diverse nations in Europe and the world, Poland is, on the other hand, a strong driver for multi-ethnicity… in other countries.
 The Polish diaspora abroad is considered one of the biggest and most widely dispersed in the world.
 The Polish Foreign Ministry estimates that around 18 to 20 million people of Polish descent are currently living abroad, mostly in North and South America (12 million) and Western Europe (4 million).